📓

 Consumer to Creator Shift.

 In my experience, there’s a significant misunderstanding in how transformative the identity of “creator” has been on society.
-This blog, specifically, is to create a more conclusive view of exactly what the “creator” ecosystem is doing, how it’s changing, and how on earth it got to be worth tens of billions of dollars globally.
+This blog aims to complete a more conclusive narrative of exactly what the “creator” ecosystem — is doing, how it’s changing, and how on earth it got to be worth tens of billions of dollars globally.

-This thesis can be broken up into six parts:
+This thesis can be broken up into four key parts:

 This can be visible as a viable identity to track by the growing popularity of what I categorize as “Creator Studies.”

-Note: I have only personally had experience in the American creator economy, but for everyones sake, let’s assume a lot of these societal trends are visible in most capitalistic societies.
+Note: While my experience is primarily rooted in the American creator economy, many of these societal shifts are visible across most capitalistic societies.